ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

-Garlic	2 cp (you still need to buy seed garlic or save bulbs) Fennel	Free (reseeds itself, grows like a weed in most climates) Juniper	5 sp (still need to buy - doesn't grow reliably here) Pepper	1 gp (can't grow in this climate - tropical plant) Salt	1 cp
+Garlic	2 cp (you still need to buy seed garlic or save bulbs) Fennel	Free (reseeds itself, grows like a weed in most climates) Juniper	5 sp (still need to buy - doesn't grow reliably here) Pepper	1 sp (can't grow in this climate - tropical plant) Salt	1 cp
-TOTAL	1 gp, 8 cp
+TOTAL	8 sp, 3 cp

 Export to Sheets

 My recommendation: Join the guild or make friends with someone who has.
 The bulk discount on spices alone pays for guild membership (60 gp per year) after processing just 4-5 owlbears.

-If you're an independent butcher or adventurer doing this once, budget 3 gp for spices at retail prices and don't be surprised when it costs that much.
+If you're an independent butcher or adventurer doing this once, budget 2 gp for spices at retail prices and don't be surprised when it costs that much.
 Quality ingredients aren't cheap, and cheap ingredients ruin expensive meat.

 Additional Sausage Supplies
 Beyond spices, you need: